-1. Sow the beans directly into the soil once the soil temperatures have reached 10-12 deg C for three days or more (between May and June, depending upon where you lives) – NOTE: easiest method!
+1. Sow the beans directly into the soil once the soil temperatures have reached 10-12°C for three days or more (between May and June, depending upon where you lives) – NOTE: easiest method!

-So for us at 1,000 m above sea level I would be aiming for early to mid June however, if you live in a warm, sheltered area, mid May should work for you.
+So for us living here at 1,000 feet above sea level I would be aiming for early to mid June however, if you live in a warm, sheltered area, mid May should work for you.

 2. Sow the beans in modules ready to plant out when soil temps are 10-12 deg C or more.

-Beans take between 7 – 14 days to germinate and you could allow approx 3-4 weeks in the pots prior to transplanting outside.
-As an example, if I’m looking at the calender, aiming to plant my beans outside on 11th June, I would plan to plant them in pots during mid to end of April (keeping an eye out on long range weather forecasts.
+Beans take between 7 – 14 days to germinate and you could allow approx 3-4 weeks in the pots before transplanting outside.
+As an example, if I’m looking at the calendar, aiming to plant my beans outside on 11th June, I would plan to plant them in pots during mid to end of April (keeping an eye out on long-range weather forecasts.
 This should also allow time to harden them off before planting i.e. acclimatising them to the outdoors gradually.